zionsg/ZnZend/README.md

 1. Clone this project into your `./vendor/` directory and enable it in your `application.config.php` file under the `modules` key.
+2. Examples can be found in the `examples` directory.

 Classes
 -------